engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 # Documentation

 Documentation is our trade's collective bane.
 Similar to testing, documentation historically ranked as an afterthought of the software development cycle.
 Dissimilar to testing, incorrect documentation does not break our build.
-Errors and oversights frustrate our customers and fellow engineers only when clear documentation is needed, not before.
+Errors and oversights to documentation frustrate our users only when it is needed, not before.

-This chapter shares proven strategies and standards to embed the process of documenting changes into our product cycle.
+This chapter shares proven strategies to embed the process of documenting changes into our product cycle.
 Following these standards reduces the burden of writing documentation while increasing the quality.

 ## Teaching documentation

 The act of learning programming (even when taught) is an inherently isolated task.
 We write code, submit code, and receive a review of our code.
 We learn about algorithms and data structures.
 We invert binary trees and study time complexities of hash table implementations.
 These are necessary lessons and build the foundation of our future career.

-However, when starting our journey into computer science our peers and mentors seldomly focus on documentation.
-We hear ominous warnings of undocumented code becoming unrecognizable to the author after six months.
-A warning slightly tampered by the fact that when starting out, our code will not survive six months.
+However, when starting our journey into computer science, our peers and mentors seldomly focus on documentation.
+We hear ominous warnings of undocumented code becoming unrecognizable to the author when revisiting a problem six months later.
+A warning slightly tampered by the fact that in the beginning of our journey our code will not survive six months.

 Thus, the responsibility of teaching documentation falls completely to engineering companies.
+Within this avenue, we fill empty cups.

 ## Shifting left on documentation

-We are aware how drifting and missing documentation inflicts long-term damage to our organization.
-Through the mid to late 2010s, modern delivery frequencies and market competitiveness evolved our mere awareness into actionable measures taken.
+Drifting and missing documentation inflicts long-term damage to our organization.
+Through the mid-to-late 2010s, modern delivery frequencies and market competitiveness birthed prophylactic measures for documental detriments.

-We actively plan for documentation in our work.
-We create tickets to reserve the necessary time for writing documentation and review it as we would the source code it accompanies.
-Shifting left on documentation mandates that we build automation tooling for continuous integration and deliver.
+Our most effective prevention is to plan for documentation in our work by creating tickets and reserve the time necessary for writing it.
+Actively shifting left on documentation mandates that we build automation tooling for its continuous integration and delivery.

 ### Documentation as code

 Organically, source code changes faster than its documentation.
 We call this documentation drift.
+Useful documentation evolves at the same pace as the source code it references.
+To ensure complementary development, we administer documentation within the same version control system as our code.

-Ephemeral words stored on a separate platform with a fleeting relationship to the code it references is, at best, an expensive time sink; at worst, actively misleading.
+Ephemeral words stored on a separate platform endure a high likelihood of becoming out-of-sync with up-to-date work.
+This practice is, at best, an expensive time sink, at worst, actively misleading.
+Documentation stored within a VCS correlates to the state of our code at any point in time.

-Source code evolves until our organization goes out of business.
-Useful documentation evolves at the same pace.
-As important us up-to-date documentation is for building upon the status quo, we need to be able to recall the documentation of the state of our code at any point in time.
-Hence, we administer documentation with version control systems (VCS).

-Modern VCS platforms enable us to search for code snippets across our entire organization.
-We examine references of implementations and investigate how they changed over time.
-Via dedicated windows and keyboard shortcuts we traverse all source code ever written within seconds.
+Sophisticated tools allow us to search code across our entire organization.
+We examine references of implementations and investigate how they changed over time via dedicated windows and keyboard shortcuts.
 We apply the same standards to our documentation.
-Information that is impossible or difficult to find may as well not exist in the context of our work.
+Informative documentation written in brilliant prose benefits our reader the same amount as the crumpled up doodles in our paper bin, if neither can be found.
 Our engineers will spend an hour understanding the implementation itself if they cannot find the documentation within minutes.

-If we are able to find documentation, ensure the state of our code and documentation are in sync, we arrive at the question of quality and consistency.
-When writing source code we employ static analysis for styling, security, and error detection.
-We extend these practices to our documentation.

-On pull requests, the repository of this book scans the chapters using `vale.sh`.
-[See the examples.](https://github.com/opencollabbook/book/actions/workflows/pr.yaml)

-style guides

-Making documentation
-Generating documentation
-automation

-wiki vs repo vs third platform with hard refs

-The absolute first priority when writing documentation has to be findability.
-The most informative testament of engineering brilliance written in beautiful prose with well thought out examples shares its value with a napkin on my desk if its just as difficult to find.
+The foundational aspects of useful documentation cover findability and bidirectional correlation between documentation and product.
+Once we have satisfied these essentials, we consider strategies to improve our documents' quality and consistency.
+Managing documentation within version control allows us to extend our existing CI/CD processes to cover automation for documentation.

+We work on documentation using the same strategies and tools we use for working on product features.
+Feature branches and pull requests for documentation offer a familiar environment for reviews and edits before integration.
+Documentation style guides necessitate form and structure of documentations.
+Which words to use, which words to avoid, code style of examples.
+Static analysis and automated tests verify our documentations compliance to our style guide.

+!!! note
+    Every pull request introducing a new chapter into this book runs [static analysis using `vale.sh`](https://github.com/opencollabbook/book/actions/workflows/pr.yaml) and an AI editor to review and highlight grammatical inconsistencies.

+Extending our continuous delivery practices, we build and distribute documentation to our readers across all domains.
+Our project managers appreciate automated progress updates within their project management tool with the PR description. technical writers,

+We extract semantic components and comments from our source code to build and share reference documentation.
+To reduce the workload of high-quality documentation, our engineers write documentation in editing formats, such as Markdown, LaTex, or AsciiDoc.
+During the build process we generate the needed presentation formats, e.g. upload HTML pages to our documentation webpage, email PDF documents to our sales team.

 ### Documentation driven development